 Driving test changes from 4 December 2017

-The changes will only apply to car driving tests and are designed to make sure new drivers have the skills they’ll need to help them through a lifetime of safe driving:
+The changes apply to car driving tests and are designed to make sure new drivers have the skills they’ll need to help them through a lifetime of safe driving:

-1. Independent driving part of the test will increase to 20 minutes
+1. Independent driving part of the test increase to 20 minutes

 The independent driving part of the test currently lasts around 10 minutes.
 During this part of the test, you have to drive without turn-by-turn directions from the driving examiner.